DMacMakes/dmdocs/content/en/torrens/ise102/week2/index.md

 We discussed the importance and power of names.

-## Homework:
+## Homework

 ### Flowgorithm Guessy

 Lets implement the same game in **_Flowgorithm_**, using our new understanding of programming ideas.

-1. Grab _Flowgorithm_ from the [resources](../resources/#Flowgorithm) page.
+1. Grab _Flowgorithm_ (windows 64 bit) from the their [downloads page](http://flowgorithm.org/download/index.htm).
 2. Open it, it should start with a new flowchart (main -> end).
 3. Click the arrow between (main -> end) and choose _declare_
 4. Name the variable `secretNumber`, and set it to `integer` in the drop down.
+5. Assign it a value.
-5. Continue on to make the rest of Guessy Number.
+6. Continue on to make the rest of Guessy Number.
+7. Run Guessy Number and try a valid and invalid guess.
+Screenshot the output window (not your flowchart!) and paste it into the *Discord* `#class-ise102` chat.

 {{< imgcard flow_guessy Link "flow_guessy.png" >}}
-Click if the flowchart is too small to read.
+Fill in the blurry bits. (click if the flowchart is too small to read)
 {{< /imgcard >}}

-When you've completed typing and running the code below **submit the `main.cpp` file for each project**.
+When you've completed typing and running the code below **submit the `.cpp` files for both projects**.
-   * Email to Danny _"ISE102 Homework Week 2"_
+   * Email to Danny with the subject _"ise102 homework week 2"_
    * Danny's email will be sent to you via Blackboard announcements (and _Discord_).

 1. Read the rest of [Chapter 1](../resources/cpp_through_games_1.pdf) of the textbook, where you'll learn about arithmetic operators, data types and more.